uwei/jassijs-reporteditor/README.md

 Not all properties of the report elements that are possible with pdfmake can be set with the visual disigner, but these properties are not lost when editing the report.

 ## Syntax extensions
-The following extensions of the pdfmake syntax can be used with the help of link.
+The following extensions of the pdfmake syntax can be used.

 ### templating:
 With the help of javascript template strings, data can be filled into the report.
 The following example shows this.